 Professor Toope earned his PhD from Trinity College, Cambridge, (1987), his degrees in common law (LLB) and civil law (BCL) with honours from McGill University (1983), and graduated magna cum laude with his AB in History and Literature from Harvard University (1979).
 Prior to joining UBC, Professor Toope was President of the Pierre Elliott Trudeau Foundation, a position he held since 2002.
 He has written, lectured and consulted extensively in the areas of public international law, legal theory, human rights, international dispute resolution, and family law.

 During his eight years as President and Vice-Chancellor of UBC, Professor Toope made a number of instrumental changes, including the development of the Place and Promise strategic plan and launching the start an evolution campaign, which has resulted in $1.3 billion in funds for the university.
-Professor Toope is currently the director of the University of Toronto’s Munk School of Global Affairs.
+Professor Toope is currently Vice Chancellor of the University of Cambridge.

 Dr. Martha C. Piper received her B.Sc. in Physical Therapy from the University of Michigan, M.A. in Child Development from the University of Connecticut, and Ph.D.
 (1979) in Epidemiology and Biostatistics from McGill University.

 Prior to arrival at UBC, Dr. Piper served as Vice President of Research and External Affairs at the University of Alberta.

 Her tenure at UBC was marked by highly effective national advocacy for support of university research.